-Individuals who serve as the Payroll and Accounting Analyst provide services in the office, as well as in various sites throughout the county, sometimes serving multiple sites in a single workday.
-Public speaking skills, group problem solving and leadership ability, the ability to communicate effectively in writing and the capacity to maintain personal demeanor during periods of peak workflow and perform efficiently within restricted time frames are critical factors for success in this position.
+Individuals who serve as the Payroll and Accounting Analysts provide services in the office, as well as in various sites throughout the county, sometimes serving multiple sites in a single workday.
+Public speaking skills, group problem-solving and leadership ability, the ability to communicate effectively in writing, and the capacity to maintain a personal demeanor during periods of peak workflow and perform efficiently within restricted time frames are critical factors for success in this position.

 Range 18 (effective 7/1/2022)